-Julian Schnabel’s portrait of Vincent van Gogh’s artistically illuminated but mentally dark final period, “At Eternity’s Gate,” is in competition at EnergaCamerimage.
+Julian Schnabel’s portrait of Vincent van Gogh’s artistically illuminated but mentally dark final period, “At Eternity’s Gate,” opened the Marrakech Film Festival on Friday.
 The artist and director spoke to Variety about making this movie about a painter that intends to be stand-out in the genre.

 You’ve directed a film about a painter before — “Basquiat” — but this one’s a lot more about painting and, as Venice director Alberto Barbera has said, it “gets into van Gogh’s head.”
 Is that something you set out to do?

 I [initially] didn’t want to make a movie about van Gogh….It had been insistently proposed to me, but the script was full of cliches, and I just thought it was a burden.
 Then the idea came to me that one way to do it would be to look at Van Gogh’s paintings; the feeling you get each time you see one, and then accumulatively when you walk out of seeing lots of them.

 It was very important to me to not make a biography.
 I know more than most people know about painting because I spent most of my life thinking about it, looking at it, and doing it.
 So this opened up possibilities: how did he make those paintings?
 How do you do that?
 How far away from society did he have to get in order to do that?
 And how much did he need nature?

 The film immerses the viewer in Van Gogh’s interiority with some bold narrative and visual devices, such as the screen going black at times when the monologue continues.
 What’s the exact purpose of that?

 The way that the black functions…I think it’s like when you wake up in the morning and you have these thoughts before you say anything…they are absolutely vivid, but it’s totally done in silence.
 I feel like the viewer in the movie theatre can experience that.
 The black works as stoppages to where you think: ‘why is it black now?’
 And when you come back into the film there is a sort of Jacob’s Ladder effect.